JunchenX0809/IntakeInformer/README.md

 ### Step 5: Seeking Help
 - If you run into any issues or have questions, refer to the documentation of `IntakeInformer` or reach out for support as provided by the package.

-## Usage

-- Link to the example.ipynb file

 ## Contributing